SFH-Foundation/sfhfoundation/docs/articles/consciousness.md

 title: Consciousness - An Overview

-description: A selection of excertps from various books by Shaykh Fadhlalla on the critical concept and experience of consciousness.
+description: A selection of excerpts from various books by Shaykh Fadhlalla on the critical concept and experience of consciousness.

 # Consciousness - An Overview